nadiannis/tokoplay-web/README.md

 [`^ back to top ^`](#table-of-contents)

 **Tokoplay** is a platform where seller can promote products through videos to potential buyers.
 It is a simple clone of Tokopedia Play.
+It is built for the final project of Generasi GIGIH 3.0.
 This repo is the frontend of the app.
 It is built with [React.js](https://react.dev).
+You can see the API in [this repo](https://github.com/nadiannis/tokoplay-api).

 ## Live Demo